 Palo Alto, CA – The Stanford Ophthalmology Department highlighted its clinical, surgical, and research achievements in its first annual report Vision Matters: Imagining the Future.
 In recent years, the department has grown dramatically doubling its faculty and clinical fellows.

 What is especially impressive is the emphasis the department is putting on research.
-With its sixty research staff, many newly hired, and forty-two postdoctoral researchers, in 2018 the department rose to 7thin NIH ranking with 9.9 million in NIH funding.
-This growth has resulted in basic science and translational eye research aimed at meeting the needs of an increasing number of patients being seen in the operating room and clinic.
+With its sixty research staff, many newly hired, and forty-two postdoctoral researchers, in 2018 the department rose to 7th in NIH ranking with 9.9 million in NIH funding.
+This growth has accelerated basic science and translational eye research aimed at meeting the needs of an increasing number of patients being seen in the operating room and clinic.

 Stanford Ophthalmology has a long history of innovation, so it is no surprise that the department is committed to collaborations across the university and into Silicon Valley.
 These partnerships have often resulted in new medical devices and research outcomes that guide precision health treatment plans.